matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 ```

 **Question 2: Your company has an object management policy that requires that objects stored in Cloud Storage be migrated
 from regional storage to nearline storage 90 days after the object is created.
-The most efficient way to do this is to:**
+The most efficient way to do this is to?**

 - :white_check_mark: **Create a lifecycle management configuration policy specifying an age of 90 days and SetStorageClass as nearline.**
 - Set the MigrateObjectAfter property on the stored object to 90 days.